garethredfern/redfern-dev/src/articles/vue-to-svelte-modal.md

 ---

-_Follow along as I rebuild more Vue components in Svelte.
-Next up: a dropdown menu with keyboard navigation._
+_Follow along as I rebuild more Vue components in Svelte._